-West Virginia
+- West Virginia

-	If you have relatives or people that you’re close to that you would trust to handle your funeral, we generally recommend that you name them as your beneficiary instead of a funeral home.
-While it can put stress on a loved one to try to handle burial planning and the associated costs during an emotional time, they’ll be able to keep whatever remains of the payout if the total costs are less than your death benefit.
+If you trust a friend or relative to handle your funeral, we recommend you name that person as your beneficiary instead of a funeral home.
+While it can be hard to manage burial planning and the associated costs during an emotional time, your beneficiary can keep the rest of the payout if the total costs are less than your death benefit.

-	Lincoln Heritage Funeral Advantage Customer Reviews & Complaints
+Lincoln Heritage Funeral Advantage customer reviews and complaints

-	Lincoln Heritage has decent financial ratings, however, overall, the company is not one of the best life insurance companies.
+Lincoln Heritage has decent financial ratings — but overall, the company is not one of the best life insurance companies.
 Their A.M.
-Best Rating is A-, or Excellent, and the company’s NAIC Complaint Ratio is the same as the national median for life insurers (meaning the number of complaints they receive is exactly what would be expected for an insurer of their size).
+Best Rating is A-, or Excellent, and the company's NAIC Complaint Index is the same as the national median for life insurers.
+That means the number of complaints it receives is exactly what would be expected for an insurer of its size.

-	While Lincoln Heritage’s in-house customer service team receives glowing reviews, particularly when it comes to claims, the company’s captive agents are equally criticized for being too aggressive with potential clients.
-We recommend that, if you’re considering Lincoln Heritage, to have a friend or relative with you during any in-person consultations with an agent.
+While Lincoln Heritage's in-house customer service team receives glowing reviews, particularly when it comes to claims, the company's captive agents are equally criticized for being too aggressive with potential clients.
+If you're considering Lincoln Heritage, we recommend bringing a friend or relative to any in-person consultations with an agent.
 Not only do you get a second perspective, but the other person can jump in if the agent seems to be pushing too hard.

 Lincoln Heritage Funeral Advantage payments

-	As with most insurers, you can make Funeral Advantage payments via direct bill or automatic bank draft, but Lincoln Heritage also lets you pay by credit card (Visa, MasterCard, Discover).
-If you fail to make a payment, you have a 31-60 day grace period, depending on the state you live in, to pay the premium before coverage will lapse.
-While Lincoln Heritage allows you to take an “Automatic Premium Loan” from the cash value of your policy, keep in mind this amount will still have to be repaid later and should not be leaned on regularly.
+As with most insurers, you can make Funeral Advantage payments via direct bill or automatic bank draft, but Lincoln Heritage also lets you pay by credit card (Visa, Mastercard and Discover).
+If you fail to make a payment, you have a grace period of 31–60 days, depending on the state you live in, to pay the premium before coverage will lapse.
+While Lincoln Heritage allows you to take an "Automatic Premium Loan" from the cash value of your policy, keep in mind you'll need to repay it later.